ShreyaThapa/v2-ach-api-docs/source/includes/_accounts.md

 ## Retrieve account details

-This section shows you how to retrieve account information belonging to the authorized user Account.
-The developer can pass either an `id` or the entire `location` resource to make this request.
+This section shows you how to retrieve basic account information belonging to the authorized user Account.

 ### HTTP request
 `GET https://api.dwolla.com/accounts/{id}`